 Public Safety and Courtesy

-CapMetro is committed to the safety of our community, which is why we're getting the community involved in CapMetro safety.
-We have four ways for you to anonymously report inappropriate or unsafe behavior.
+Taking the bus shouldn't make you worry for your safety, and so CapMetro now has four ways for you to anonymously report inappropriate or unsafe behavior.
 However, if there's an emergency, please call 911.

 Check out our public safety reporting tools brochure to get more details, and learn about the 4 ways to help keep everyone safe by reporting suspicious activity: